 May 9th, 18th and 27th – They are blessed with the energy of Mars and Venus.

-They will be influential, ambitious and have strong will power.
+They will be influential, ambitious and have strong will-power.

 They are likely to be heart broken when rejected and get addicted to bad habits.